holycrap872/ucls-ml-ai/Administration/ai_syllabus.md

 Students will implement part or all of these techniques in Python and then use the resulting functionality to draw conclusions about various datasets.
-Alongside each of these engineering tasks, students will also be exposed to readings that highlight the trade offs that come from asking machines to make important decisions and the difficulty of determining the root of consciousness.
+Alongside each of these engineering tasks, students will also be exposed to readings that highlight the tradeoffs that come from asking machines to make important decisions and the difficulty of determining the root of consciousness.

 The goal of this course is for students to emerge as capable engineers and as critical creators of technology.
 In terms of engineering, students will become schooled in best practices such as CI/CD, virtual machines, and git.
-In terms critical thinking, students will be forced to explain how different philosophical ideas map onto different technical ideas and how they might be utilized in the future.
+In terms of critical thinking, students will be forced to explain how different philosophical ideas map onto different technologies, and how they might be utilized in the future.
 Students will continually come back to questioning how to accomplish a particular task, what the costs and benefits of their decisions are, and what the hidden downstream effects of their decisions might be.